• Skip to primary navigation

 Storage

-Store leftover cookies in a tightly sealed container at room temperature for up two days or in the refrigerator for up to 5 days.
+• Store Leftovers: Store cookies in a tightly sealed airtight container at room temperature for up to 3 days.

-Alternatively, you can freeze the cookies by wrapping them individually in a large storage bag and storing them in the freezer for up to two months.
+• Freeze: You can freeze these gluten-free pumpkin cookies in a freezer-safe container for up to two months.
 Remove the bag from the freezer the night before serving.

 Recipe